afirstenberg/blog/express-mode/README.md

 What if there was an easier way to access Gemini on the Google Cloud Platform?
 This is now available with
-Express Mode, where anyone who has a GMail account can use Gemini on GCP with just an API Key.
+Express Mode, where anyone who has a Gmail account can use Gemini on GCP with just an API Key.

 Oh, and did I mention that it is free for 90 days?